openstack-archive/congress-specs/specs/kilo/datalog-ng.rst

 of formally defining a grammar.

 Change #1:  Table Referencing
-[1]_ says: “Conceptually, Datalog describes policy in terms of a collection of tables.”
+[1]_ says: "Conceptually, Datalog describes policy in terms of a collection of tables."
 Tables are a simple way of conveying information, and lend themselves to querying, editing, and reporting.
 Policy rules can be thought of as how input from one or more tables can be transformed into output in one or more tables.
 Tables are full-fledged objects, so this enables us to not only